 - Identify the roles and the corresponding responsibilities of those roles that affects the performance and effectiveness of the Program; - Determine the necessary competence of person(s) fulfilling each role - Ensure that these persons are competent on the basis of appropriate education, training, and/or experience; - Where applicable, take actions to acquire the necessary competence; and - Retain appropriate documented information as evidence of competence.

-- □ 1.2.1 A documented list of roles with corresponding responsibilities for the different participants in the Program. - □ 1.2.2 A document that identifies the competencies for each role. - □ 1.2.3 Documented evidence of assessed competence for each Program participant.
+1.2.1 A documented list of roles with corresponding responsibilities for the different participants in the Pro gram.